platformsh/platformsh-docs/src/tutorials/dropbox.md

 ## Starting the daemon

-You'll eventually be building this step in to your [deploy hook](/configuration/app-containers.html#hooks), but first we need to start it manually so that you can perform the Dropbox Login Ceremony from your application's container.
+You'll eventually be building this step in to your [deploy hook](/configuration/app-containers.html#hooks), but first we need to start it manually so that you can perform the Dropbox login ceremony from your application's container.
 Login to your application's container via `ssh`, either by grabbing the URL from the "access site" link in your project's admin UI, or by running `platform ssh` if you've installed the [Platform CLI](https://docs.platform.sh/overview/cli.html) (recommended).

 You should see a `~/.dropbox-dist` directory as a result of your build hook.
 Run this - `~/.dropbox-dist/dropboxd` and you'll be presented with some text in `stdout` that asks you to visit a tokenized Dropbox URL that will authenticate your new Dropbox client against your account and store the results in the `~/.dropbox` directory.